 In Brief

 Anosognosia is a neurological condition where brain damage destroys both a capacity and the ability to perceive its loss.
 Patients with paralyzed limbs sincerely believe they can move.
 Scripture describes an identical spiritual condition: sin doesn't merely enslave the will — it blinds the mind to the slavery.
 The damage that destroys your capacity to choose God also destroys your ability to see that you've lost it.
-This is why "just choose God" is as futile as telling a paralyzed patient to move — and why only a sovereign Surgeon can heal what you cannot even perceive is broken.
+This is why "just choose God" is as futile as commanding a paralyzed limb to lift itself — and why only a sovereign Surgeon can heal what you cannot even perceive is broken.

 The Woman Who Could Not See Her Paralysis